Habib23me/labonne_sante/DESIGN.md

 The presentation layer will be built with Flutter and will use Riverpod for state management.

 *   **Home Page:**
-    *   Displays a promotional banner.
+    *   Displays a promotional banner carousel.
     *   Displays a list of product categories.
-    *   Displays two sections of products: "New Arrivals" and "Special Offers".
+    *   Displays two sections of products: "Trending Now" and "Special Offers".
     *   Each product will have a name, image, and price.
     *   Tapping on a product will navigate to the product detail page.
 *   **Product Detail Page:**